Pete Seeger: The Power of Song

-Pete Seeger: The Power of Song (2007) is a documentary film about the life and music of the folk singer Pete Seeger.
+Pete Seeger: The Power of Song is a 2007 documentary film produced by The Weinstein Company and Concert Productions International about the life and music of the folk singer Pete Seeger.
 The film, which won an Emmy Award, was executive produced by Seeger's wife, filmmaker Toshi Seeger, when she was 85 years old.

 The documentary was directed by Jim Brown, who also directed The Weavers: Wasn't That a Time!
 (1982).
 The film includes interviews with Arlo Guthrie, Bruce Springsteen, Bob Dylan, Joan Baez, Tom Paxton, Mary Travers (of Peter, Paul and Mary), Natalie Maines, and numerous Seeger family members.
 One of its associate producers was Kitama Jackson, a grandson of Seeger.